Brazil retailer Grupo SBF again raises offer for Netshoes

-RIO DE JANEIRO, May 29 (Reuters) - Brazilian retailer Grupo SBF SA, which controls sports retailer Centauro, has raised its bid for Netshoes Ltd, the firm said late on Tuesday, as a bidding war for the struggling e-commerce player heated up.
+RIO DE JANEIRO (Reuters) - Brazilian retailer Grupo SBF SA, which controls sports retailer Centauro, has raised its bid for Netshoes Ltd, the firm said late on Tuesday, as a bidding war for the struggling e-commerce player heated up.

 Brazilian electronics and appliance retailer Magazine Luiza SA first agreed to buy Netshoes in late April, offering $2 per share, but that deal was countered by a $2.80-per-share offer from Grupo SBF last week.
 That offer was in turn countered by a $3 per share offer from Magazine Luiza over the weekend.